Getting started with Hibernate Validator

 The @NotNull, @Size and @Min annotations are used to declare the constraints which should be applied to the fields of a Car instance:

-• licensePlate must never be null and must be between 2 and 14 characters long
+nulland must be between 2 and 14 characters long -

 Validating constraints